Ahavas Shalom Reform Temple

-Ahavas Shalom Reform Temple (originally, Ahavath Scholom, also Ahavath Sholom, "Lovers of Peace" or "Peace Loving")) is an historic synagogue building located in Ligonier, Noble County, Indiana at 503 Main Street, built in 1889.
-It is located in the Ligonier Historic District.
+Ahavas Shalom Reform Temple (originally, Ahavath Scholom, also Ahavath Sholom, "Lovers of Peace" or "Peace Loving")) is an historic former Reform Jewish synagogue building located at 503 Main Street, in Ligonier, Noble County, Indiana, in the United States.

+Built in 1889, the building was added to the National Register of Historic Places in 1983 as a contributing property within the Ligonier Historic District.
+The building was variously used as a synagogue, a church, a history museum, and, since 2019, has been used as a private residence.

 Description

 Ahavas Shalom is a one-story, red brick building with Gothic Revival and Romanesque Revival style design elements.
 It has a Greek cross plan and is topped by a steep cross-gabled roof.
 It features an entrance tower topped by a steep pyramidal roof, and lancet windows with stained glass, one of which features an illustration of the story of King David.
-The building was designed by Harry Matson, a Fort Wayne, Indiana architect noted for designing several opera houses in Indiana.
+The building was designed by Harry Matson, a Fort Wayne architect noted for designing several opera houses in Indiana.

 The interior of the synagogue contains a vestibule and a large sanctuary, whose floor slopes slightly west to east in the main seating area, which extends north to south across the majority of the sanctuary.
 On the eastern side there is a bimah, behind which is a projecting brick niche which originally contained the aron kadesh, where torah scrolls were kept.
 The original ner tomid lamp was removed from its position over the bimah and was given to the Lakeside Congregation for Reform Judaism (now part of Congregation Solel) in Highland Park, Illinois.
 The original sanctuary pews were updated with more modern pews at some point in the 20th century.

 Stylistically, the temple's architecture is an example of Victorian Gothic design, with significant incorporation of Richardsonian Romanesque styles, such as "deep, closely-spaced corbels beneath the spire", the contrasting polychromy between the red brick walls and stone stringcourse, and alternating rough-faced stone in the stringcourse set against the smooth-faced voussoirs of the window arches.